graijo/java-tutorial-for-beginners/README.md

 If elements need to be removed from an array:
 * Create a fresh array with correspondingly lesser element slots
 * Copy the existing array elements, excluding the ones to be removed, to the beginning of this new array

+  public static void arraycopy(Object source_arr, int sourcePos,
+                            Object dest_arr, int destPos, int len) Parameters : source_arr : array to be copied from sourcePos : starting position in source array from where to copy dest_arr : array to be copied in destPos : starting position in destination array, where to copy in len : total no. of components to be copied.

 ```java
 jshell> int[] marks = {12, 34, 45};